MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/servicing-profile.md

 ## Settings

 The Servicing Profile provides additional settings for your Microsoft 365 Apps, such as setting an [update deadline](update-deadline) to ensure updates are installed after they are downloaded, and setting [update exclusion dates](update-exclusion-dates) to prevent devices from downloading updates during specified dates.

+## Update deadline

+To make sure that your users apply updates to Microsoft 365 Apps, you can configure an update deadline.
+The deadline specifies how long an update can be available on a device before the updates must be applied.
+If the updates aren't applied by the deadline, Office automatically closes any open Office programs and applies the updates.

+Users are given notifications leading up to the deadline when a deadline is set.
+For more information about user notifications, see [notifications your users see when you set an update deadline](../end-user-update-notifications-microsoft-365-apps.md#notifications-your-users-see-when-you-set-an-update-deadline-for-microsoft-365-apps).

+# Update exclusion dates

+Update exclusions can be created to prevent devices downloading security and feature updates during specific dates.
+Update exclusions allow you to reduce change in your environment during busy periods, such as during tax season or at the end of the financial year.
+Manual actions in Action Center and end-user actions are unaffected by update exclusion dates.
+Note that update exclusions start and end at 00:00 UTC on the specified dates, not local device time.

+> [!NOTE]
+> Update exclusions prevent devices downloading security and feature updates.
+If you also want to prevent devices installing updates, consider starting the exclusion sooner and enforcing installations with an [update deadline](update-deadline.md).